-I’ve a history of working in the IS Audit field, and am currently looking to apply my experience more directly (through training or practise) so this blog sometimes covers compliance, audit and security.
+I’ve a history of working in the IS Audit field and I teach informtion security at final year / postgrad level so this blog also sometimes covers compliance, audit and security.

-I also occasionally get my hands dirty as a web developer – using PHP and MySql, but I’ve also been adding Python, C# and ASP.NET skills to my repertoire.
+I also occasionally get my hands dirty as a web developer – using Python, PHP and MySql, but but I have bene kown to use C# and ASP.NET skills to my repertoire.

 Feedback is moderated (the first time you post only), and greatly appreciated always.
 I also tweet under the ‘nym @spartakan: follow me there too if you want.